EMGuyant/inquisitive-nature/_posts/2022-10-24-power-bi-filter-context.md

 `BikeSales` is then added to the table visual alongside `SalesAmount2`.
 When the `BK` product type is the slicer selection the two table columns are equal.
 Both measures have the same filter context created by product color and product type.
 Removing the implicit product type filter by unselecting a product type updates the filter context.
 The `SalesAmount2` expression is re-evaluated with the updated filter context.
 Since the filter context created by the slicer is now `null` the `SalesAmount2` value calculates using all the data.
 The `BikeSales` values do not change.
 This is because of the explicit filter used by the `CALCULATE()` function when we defined the measure.
 The `BikeSales` measure still has the filter  `Products[ProductType]="BK"` applied regardless of the product type slicer.

 The `CALCULATE()` function only creates filter context and does not create row context.
-So an important question to ask is why or how does the `BikeSales` measure work.
+So an important question to ask is why or how the `BikeSales` measure works.
 The `CALCULATE()` function references a specific column value,  `Products[ProductType]="BK"`.
 Yet, the `CALCULATE()` function does not have row context.
 So how does Power BI know which row it is working with?
 The answer is that the `CALCULATE()` function applies the `FILTER()` function.
 And the `FILTER` function creates the row context required to evaluate the measure.

 See [Part 2 - Iterators](https://ethanguyant.com/blog/2022-10-11-power-bi-iterators/){: .post__link} for details on iterator functions.